 You know of the Gunfight at the OK Corral in Tombstone AZ History!
 Nevada, Wyoming, Montana, New Mexico and Colorado are all associated with the Old West.
 North Dakota and South Dakota also bring some Wild West connections.

-But why don't you look at an Old West Map.
-There may be some states you'll find there that you haven't even thought of...
+But when you look at an Old West Map. there may be some states you'll find there that you haven't even thought of...